ohwada/Android_Samples/LineChartTimeSample2/README.md

 ===============

 Line Chart of
-Sin Wave Data at one hour interval <br/> a line chart time extracted from MPChartExample <br/>
+Sin Wave Data at one hour interval using MPChart 3.0.2<br/> a line chart time extracted from MPChartExample <br/>
  https://github.com/PhilJay/MPAndroidChart/tree/master/MPChartExample <br/>
  and simplfied functions <br/>